vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 This Iesittea or Tipitakarın is parallel to Viwarfa or umukhatā but the implications of this Ikzitakarma have not been developed by Sarkara Vedanta.

-The Saiva philosophy does not conceive of the Supreme as a logomachist but as an Artist.
+The Śaiva philosophy does not conceive of the Supreme as a logomachist but as an Artist.
 Just is an artist cannot contain his delight within himself, but pours it out into a song, a picture or a poem, even so the Supreme Artist pours out the delightful wonder of His splendour into manifestation or creation.
 Ksemarāja gives expression to the same idea in his commentary on Utpaladeva's Stotrāvali,

 "आनन्दोच्छरिलता शक्तिः सुजल्यात्मानमारमना"